mdsowrov2020/storybook-assignment/README.md

 # Assignment on Storybook

 ## What is storybook
 Storybook is a javaScript tool and it is a UI development environment to create component independently and showcase of components interactively in an isolated development environment.
-Storybook allows you to see and  interect with your components.
-When a component is created then you can see its behaviour,actions and what it actually do and why is it created for.
-It gives you a clear documentation about component.
-In word, storybook helps us to visually test our application before construction.
+Storybook allow us to see and  interect with our components.
+When a component is created then we can see its behaviour, actions and what it actually does and why is it created for.
+It gives us a clear documentation about component.
+In a word, storybook helps us to visually test our application components before the application has been built.

-It is essentially a component catalogue that makes it easier for designers and developers to work together to meet the needs of an ever changing application landscape.
-Here designers no need to take temporary page for test their component.
-They can easily test their creation from storybook's provided server.
+It is an essential component catalogue that makes team work easier for designers and developers and allow to work together to meet the needs of an ever changing application landscape.
+After storybook, it is no longer required to create a test project/file to develop and test UI components for designers.
+They can easily test their creation on storybook and documented their works properly.

 ## Features
 - Showcase your components